Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Mean-field analysis

-For $\alpha<\alpha_C$, the self-consistent equation has a single stable solution at $\bar{q}=0$, and accordingly $\langle \bar{m}\rangle=0$, which corresponds to the random state.
+For fixed $J$, this yields the critical value $\alpha_C=1/(2J-1)$.
+For $\alpha<\alpha_C$, the equation has a single stable solution at $\bar{q}=0$ and $\bar{m}=0$, corresponding to the disordered state.
 For $\alpha>\alpha_C$, there are three solutions: one unstable solution at $\bar{q}=0$ and two stable solutions $\bar{q}=\pm q_s$, where $q_s$ approaches one for $\alpha\gg\alpha_C$.
 The two stable solutions correspond to the aligned states.
-Hence, increasing $\alpha$ enhances the mutual reinforcement between the electric potential and pump alignment, inducing a transition from the entropy-dominant random phase to the aligned phase at $\alpha=\alpha_C$, with pump flipping appearing as a critical behavior.
-The mean-field critical line [Eq.~(\ref{critical alpha})] agrees well with the numerical results (Fig.~\ref{fig3}).
+Hence, increasing $\alpha$ enhances the mutual reinforcement between the electric potential and pump alignment, inducing a transition from the fluctuation-dominated disordered phase to the aligned phase at $\alpha=\alpha_C$, with pump switching appearing as a critical behavior.
+The mean-field critical line [Eq.~(\ref{critical line})] is in reasonable agreement with the numerical result (Fig.~\ref{fig3}(a)), although the transition is slightly shifted beyond $\alpha_C$.

+From Eq.~(\ref{critical line}), the transition condition $2J\alpha>\alpha+1$ can be understood in terms of competing biases in the transition: the alignment bias $(2J\alpha)$ favors collective pump alignment, whereas $\alpha$ (from the membrane potential) and $1$ (from entropy) favor disorder.
+This reflects the fact that macroscopic pump alignment requires the energy gain from pump flipping to exceed the electrochemical potential costs associated with ion transport (see Methods).
+Furthermore, Eq.~(\ref{critical line}) shows the absence of a phase transition for $J<1/2$ (SI Appendix, Fig.~S2), where the alignment bias can never overcome the transport-induced cost.

+The self-consistent equation for $\bar q$ takes the same form as that of the mean-field Ising model.
+However, the pump alignment $\bar{m}$ is determined through an additional relation involving both $J$ and $\alpha$.
+Thus, the bifurcation structure is Ising-like, but the ordering field is not an equilibrium interaction field; it is generated self-consistently by ion transport and constrained by the membrane potential.
+In the limit of large $J$ and small $\alpha$ with fixed $J\alpha$, the model reduces to the standard mean-field Ising case.